FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 ---
 *Something's changed.
 The powers that be that reside upon Petrichor V have changed itself once more; its beasts grow more intelligent, their tactics becoming less static, and some...well...their intentions are...less than pure.
 They seem to have grown ravenous- hungering- desiring more than just the urge to defeat the intruders that fall and teleport across their homes.
 Some are luck, most not so, but those that do survive these encounters gradually awaken to power unlike anything they've ever experienced before.*

-*In these encounters, lucky creatures from the planet have lucked their way into devouring an unsuspecting/unlucky Invader to their planet of Petrichor V; depending where and when they are able to devour them is up to a GM's design, but these creatures now gifted with an experience they'd never want to let go of, must now balance sustaining their own lives and the new ones they carry to continue growing in power to satisfy their growing greed.
+*In these encounters, lucky Monsters from the planet have lucked their way into devouring an unsuspecting/unlucky Invader to their planet of Petrichor V; depending where and when they are able to devour them is up to a GM's design, but these creatures now gifted with an experience they'd never want to let go of, must now balance sustaining their own lives and the new ones they carry to continue growing in power to satisfy their growing greed.
 Let's hope that the power has gone to their stomachs and hasn't gone just to their heads.*

 *Death's no longer permanent to either side; the Invaders transfer their consciousness to new clones after each death and return from the sky; the Monsters return to non-existence to revive before being brought back to this reality to attack those who invade upon the realm; just what'll both sides do to exploit this fact?*